 When an issue is updated, if it matches source criteria defined in one of configured synchronisations, Elements Copy & Sync will update all issues which match target and link direction criteria following field mapping of this synchronisation.

 Note : If updated issue matches source criteria of several existing synchronisations, all of them will be processed (following order in administration section rank).

 Synchronisation and user permissions

 Connected user that executes the synchronisation doesn't need to have a browse or edit issue permissions on the target project.
 The same applies for the add new comment, add attachment and delete attachment permissions.

-The only time we will check user permission is when the target project is a JSD project and we are synchronising comments.
-In that case, you may find useful to use "Comment author in JSD" field to select the external author of the comment to use when the original author is not a JIRA Service Desk agent and Comment visibility in JSD is set to Always public.
-Selected agent should have both 'Add comments' and 'Browse project' permission on the JSD project
+The only time we will check user permission is when the target project is a JSM project and we are synchronising comments.
+In that case, you may find useful to use "Synchronisation Author" option to select the external author of the comment to use when the original author is not a JIRA Service Management agent.
+Selected agent should have both 'Add comments' and 'Browse project' permission on the JSM project.

 View existing synchronisations

 Go to the Elements Copy & Sync configuration page and click on the Synchronisations tab.

 The Synchronisations tab lists all existing synchronisation configurations into a table :

 - The Add button leads to the Create/Edit Synchronisation screen